hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

   - camera
 ---

 In this blog post[^1] I would like to give an overview about the best camera bags which I would select for a Sony A7, A7II A7RII or A7SII (and also a6500, a6300 or a6000 since they share a similar form factor).
 Different cases might be useful for different activities e.g. you might select a different camera bag when you go hiking than you would choose when planning to go on a kayaking or packrafting trip.

 As I have recently upgraded my own camera gear which I am planning to take to [our trips](http://www.hikeventures.com/destinations/),  I was in need of a new camera case which I can use for my outdoor adventures.
 I was looking for a camera bag or case which packs small and actually came to the conclusion that I would need different camera bags for my MILC for different activities.
+This blog post contains affiliate links.

 ---